Napa County Quarterly Caltrans Update

 For project questions & to sign up for our weekly newsletter, please contact us at EMAIL.

-The State Route 29/ State Route 221 (SR- 29/SR-221) Soscol Junction Roundabout Project is currently in construction in phase 3 of 6 total phases.
-The Project is 63% complete with completion scheduled for Fall 2024.
+The State Route 29/ State Route 221 (SR 29/SR-221) Soscol Junction Roundabout Project is currently in phase 6 of 6 total construction phases.
+The Project is nearing 100% completion.

-When completed, this project will replace the signalized intersection of SR-29, SR- 221 and Soscol Ferry Road with an interchange comprised of a new overcrossing carrying SR-29 traffic over SR-221/Soscol Ferry Road and two multi-lane roundabouts on either side of the new overcrossing.
+This project replaced the signalized intersection of SR-29, SR- 221 and Soscol Ferry Road with an interchange comprised of a new overcrossing carrying SR-29 traffic over SR-221/Soscol Ferry Road and two multi-lane roundabouts on either side of the new overcrossing.

-In partnership with the Napa Valley Transportation Authority (NVTA), construction continues on the new southbound lanes of SR-29 and the two roundabouts of SR-221/Soscol Ferry Road traffic with completion scheduled as early as Fall 2024.
+In partnership with the Napa Valley Transportation Authority (NVTA), final construction on the new southbound lanes of SR-29 and the two roundabouts of SR-221/Soscol Ferry Road traffic were completed in December 2024.

 The project also includes a new 1,200-foot Class I bicycle and pedestrian path.
 Eventually, the path will connect to the Napa Valley Vine Trail - a 47-mile multi-use path that will stretch from Calistoga to the Vallejo ferry terminal.